ufs-community/uwtools/docs/sections/user_guide/yaml/execution.rst

 threads:
 """"""""

-For drivers implementing support, sets the ``OMP_NUM_THREADS`` environment variable in the execution environment, to control the number of OpenMP threads to use when running the component.
+For drivers implementing support, exports the ``OMP_NUM_THREADS`` environment variable to the execution environment, specifying the number of OpenMP threads to use when running the component.
 This entry is only used when configuring parallel components.